 Currently, traditional and performing arts are enjoying positive growth and support from the Arts Council of Ireland.
 The Arts Council is the government body which encourages artists to embark on challenging and innovative projects through a range of awards and traditional arts funding.
 Artists, arts organisations and groups working with the arts can apply for funding through the Arts Council.
-Examples of funding available which may be of interest to performing arts graduates include: •Next Generation Bursary Award - this award supports promising artists across all disciplines at an early but pivotal stage in their career.
+Examples of funding available which may be of interest to performing arts graduates include: ·Next Generation Bursary Award - this award supports promising artists across all disciplines at an early but pivotal stage in their career.

-- •Traditional Arts Bursary Award this award supports professional artists to develop their art practice.
-It provides artists with the time and resources to think, research, reflect, and critically engage with their art. - •Deis Deis encourages and facilitates the traditional arts community to seek funding from the Arts Council for a range of projects. - •Music Capital Scheme this scheme funded by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs and managed by Music Network, provides support and funding for the purchase of musical instruments to both non-professional performing groups/ensembles, and professional musicians.
-Detailed information on all traditional and performing arts initiatives is available at http://www.artscouncil.ie/Arts-in-Ireland/Traditional-arts/
+•Traditional Arts Bursary Award - this award supports professional artists to develop their art practice.
+It provides artists with the time and resources to think, research, reflect, and critically engage with their art.

+•Deis - Deis encourages and facilitates the traditional arts community to seek funding from the Arts Council for a range of projects.

+•Music Capital Scheme - this scheme funded by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs and managed by Music Network, provides support and funding for the purchase of musical instruments to both non-professional performing groups/ensembles, and professional musicians.
+Detailed information on all traditional and performing arts initiatives is available from the Arts council.